 15. Papillon (Phalene)

-While Spain isn’t the only country to lay claim to this breed, they still deserve a spot on this list for their past and continued popularity in the country.
-Not only have the French claimed them, but also the Belgian too.
+Although Spain isn’t the only country to lay claim to this breed, they still deserve a spot on this list for their past and continued popularity in the country.
+Not only have the French claimed them, but also the Belgians too.

 The Spanish dog breed is younger than some others on this list, but still has a history of over 500 years.
 For many centuries, they’ve been attentive and loving companions to the noble-women of Europe.
 It’s why they’re still top companions today.